-Tip: You can also power control an outlet from Individual Outlet Pages (on page 132).
+Tip: To reset ALL active energy counters on the PX2, see PDU (on page 112).
+You can also power control an outlet or reset its active energy from Individual Outlet Pages (on page 134).

-- 5. When performing any outlet-switching operation, a 'Sequence running' message similar to the following displays before the outlet-switching process finishes. - It indicates how many selected outlets are NOT switched on/off or cycled yet. - If needed, click operation.
+- 4. When performing any outlet-switching operation, a 'Sequence running' message similar to the following displays before the outlet-switching process finishes. - It indicates how many selected outlets are NOT switched on/off or cycled yet.

-\\ Cancel to stop the outlet-switching
+■ If needed, click operation. ★ Cancel to stop the outlet-switching